Gradient flows of interacting Laguerre cells as discrete porous media flows: Convergence towards smooth solutions

-The proof follows similar lines as the one used in \cite{gallouet2022convergence} to analyze the system associated to a different energy regularization, given by \eqref{eq:ftilde}.
-It relies on the construction of an appropriate relative entropy, based on the Lagrangian point of view described in Section \ref{sec:applag}, and on two main technical lemmas.
+The proof follows similar lines as the one used in \cite{gallouet2022convergence} to analyse the system associated to a different energy regularization, given by \eqref{eq:ftilde}.
+It relies on the construction of an appropriate relative entropy and on two main technical lemmas.